 by Dr Louise Santhanam, General Practitioner

-During simple, common viral illness breastmilk feeding does not need to be interrupted, unless the mother is too unwell to continue (see NHS Choices).
+During simple, common viral illness breastmilk feeding does not need to be interrupted, unless the mother is too unwell to continue (see the NHS Website).
 Amongst its many components breastmilk contains immunoglobulins including secretory IgA and oligosaccharides (protective to the GI tract), white blood cells produced in response to maternal infections, viral fragments which can trigger the infant immune system and anti-inflammatory molecules.
 The maternal entero-mammary and broncho-mammary immune pathways also deliver antibodies to common maternal viral infections via breastmilk to the infant1.

 The following information covers the current understanding of the risk of transmission via breastfeeding of significant serious viral infections.
 This page is not intended to be a comprehensive resource on all viral transmission issues, but highlights important clinical guidelines that may be useful to the GP.